TechnicalInterviewPrep/urlShortener/README.md

 Let's assume that 80% of requests go to the top 3 link shortener sites => 1.2B
 The remaining 20% of requests go to all of the other link shortern sites => 300M
 If we're one of the top 10 link shortener sites, but not one of the top 3, a conservative estimate for the number of links that we shorten a month would be 100M

+Now that we know how many writes per month (url shortening) we'll be handling, we need to figure out how many reads per month (redirect requests) we need to design for.
+Again, you can ask your interviewer for this information directly and they may tell you or they may expect you to come up with a reasonable answer yourself.

 *Q: Do we know the read/write ratio of our monthly traffic?*
 *A: You can assume that 10% of requests are writes and 90% are reads.*